ChrstphrHll/npc_gen/students/Jaris Amlaruil.md

 ### Description
 - Triton Fighter from Whyndiem
 - 7th year Protection student in Jettenia
-- shoulder length straight auburn hair that's well kept, Violet Red eyes, and Aqua skin
+- short straight grey hair that's wild, Violet Red eyes, and Aqua skin
 - Is Resourceful and Bland, and has Wealth as their ideal

 ### Organizations